ti-lun/brainfuck-sym/README.md

 To help understand this assignment, we're providing a simple reference API which parses and executes a given script.
 You don't have to follow the same schema, but it might be a useful starting point.

 #### `POST https://bf-api.symops.io/api/v1/brainfuck`

+This endpoint provisions a BF interpreter and loads up a script (with input), but doesn't execute the script.

 This endpoint takes one mandatory parameter, `script`, which is a string containing the BF script to be executed.
 It also takes an optional `input` parameter, which is used to buffer some input characters before execution begins.